amicuchu/NintendoClientsWiki/NEX-Protocols.md

-As stated on the [Game Server Overview](NEX-Overview-(Game-Servers)) page, NEX is actually a Nintendo-version of Quazal.
+As stated on the [Game Server Overview](NEX-Overview-(Game-Servers)) page, NEX is actually a Nintendo-version of Quazal Rendez-Vous.
 As a consequence, both libraries share the same services, but NEX only provides a handful of them.

 See also: [[RMC Protocol]]